 In Hungary, Poland and Turkey, politicians and their cronies are increasingly hijacking state institutions to shore up their power.

-Nordic countries score highly again – with Denmark, Finland, Sweden coming top three, and Norway not far behind.
+Nordic countries score highly again – with Denmark, Finland, Sweden and Norway coming in the top five.
 Yet we’ve seen big corruption cases in all four in 2015, including 13 Danish public employees arrested in a corporate bribery case; the mayor of Bergen, Norway’s second largest city, charged with bribery after reportedly accepting a paid-for cruise in exchange for favours; Sweden’s partly state-owned TeliaSonera (in which Finland also has a minority stake) exiting Eurasian markets amid huge bribery allegations in Uzbekistan; and the ongoing trial of the former head of Helsinki police’s antidrug squad, charged with running a drug cartel of his own.
 Clearly there’s still work to be done.